David Hodne

-David Matthew Hodne (born 30 November 1969) is a United States Army general who has served as the commanding general of United States Army Transformation and Training Command since 2 October 2025.
-He previously served as deputy commanding general for futures and concepts of United States Army Futures Command and director of the Futures and Concepts Center since 9 January 2024 to 2 October 2025.
+David Matthew Hodne (born 30 November 1969) is a retired United States Army general who last served as the commanding general of United States Army Transformation and Training Command from 2 October 2025 to 2 April 2026.
+He previously served as deputy commanding general for futures and concepts of United States Army Futures Command, and director of the Futures and Concepts Center since 9 January 2024 to 2 October 2025.
 Prior to that, he served as the commanding general of the 4th Infantry Division and Fort Carson from 2021 to 2023.
-He previously served as the 59th commandant of the United States Army Infantry School and chief of infantry of the Army (dual-hatted as Director of the Soldier Lethality Cross-Functional Team) from 2018 to 2021.
+He previously served as the 59th commandant of the United States Army Infantry School and chief of infantry of the Army (dual-hatted as director of the Soldier Lethality Cross-Functional Team) from 2018 to 2021.
+He was asked to resign on 2 April 2026 by Secretary of Defense Pete Hegseth.

 Early life

 Hodne and his twin brother Daniel are the sons of Thomas and Ruth Hodne.
-Their father is a disabled military veteran.
-Daniel Hodne is also a 1991 West Point graduate who retired from the army as a colonel in 2017. graduated from Clarkstown High School South in 1987.
+Thomas is a disabled military veteran.
+Daniel is also a 1991 West Point graduate, who retired from the army as a colonel in 2017.

+David graduated from Clarkstown High School South in 1987.